-NOTE: TS 23.501 [2] notes that there can another UPF between the NG-RAN and PGW-U + UPF.
+NOTE 1: TS 23.501 [2] notes that there can another UPF between the NG-RAN and PGW-U + UPF.
 In that case, the other UPF may also provide the CC-POI functions for any user plane packets that do not reach the PGW-U + UPF.

+NOTE 2: The IRI-POIs and CC-POIs present in the NEF and the SCEF are shown as a combined function, but could be deployed as separate NEF and SCEF.